Lundbeck-Biometrics/tranSMART-admin/troubleshooting/troubleshooting_tag_loading.md

 ## Identifying how to programmatically load the study info

 The approach is to add a study manually through the interface and see what was written in the database and where.
+Note: this was done before the customization of the study level metadata, meaning that this exercise was done on the out of the box tags.

 ### Difference for adding a study in "Public Studies" called "GSE8581":